Smartsheet vs Airtable for Project Management 2026: Which One Actually Works for Your Business?

 - Product teams tracking feature requests, roadmaps, and user feedback across multiple sprints

-- Agencies juggling client work, deliverables, and contracts across 10, 20, or 30+ accounts simultaneously
+- Agencies juggling client work, deliverables, and contracts across dozens of accounts simultaneously

 - Startups that need one flexible tool to handle CRM, operations, and project tracking without buying three separate platforms